Aurora (Sleeping Beauty): Characterization and themes

+Aurora is a member of a trifecta known as the "Golden Era" of Disney heroines.
+Alongside her two predecessors Snow White and Cinderella, Aurora is one of the three original Disney princesses.

 By default, Aurora is usually considered to be the film's main character.
 Leigh Butler of Tor.com argues that the role of "protagonist" rightfully belongs to the three good fairies because they "make all the critical decisions in the film, the ones which drive the action", while Aurora acts as little more than a pawn.
 Butler expounded that Aurora "never grows as a character during the course of the film; she has no agency at all, in fact.
 She doesn’t act; she is acted upon.
 So she is definitely not the hero of the story."
 Helping Writers Become Authors' K. M. Weiland agreed, writing, "Sleeping Beauty has no arc.
 Prince Phillip has no arc.
 And, even more importantly, neither of them are present from start to finish in the story.
 Without the fairies to hold this thing together, the plot would have lacked any kind of impetus or cohesion."
 Upon initial viewing of Sleeping Beauty, a writer for Anibundel originally dismissed Aurora as "the ultimate Disney princess in the most negative and passive sense of the stereotype ... playing no part whatsoever in her own outcome."
 However, in retrospect, the author's opinion eventually evolved upon subsequent viewings: "Although Aurora has little to do with her own conclusion, it’s not a mark of her being a non-person.
 Instead it reflects how sometimes bad things just happen which we have no control over, a difficult but important lesson."
 Anibundel does agree that although Aurora is Sleeping Beauty's title character, she can hardly be considered the film's protagonist, believing instead that the film actually lacks one completely.
 Meanwhile, the author dubbed Aurora the film's most sympathetic character because she has "thoughts, feelings, aspirations, and emotions," elaborating, "While most characters ... are overly focused on the plot and reacting to events, Briar Rose is unaware of the other events so we get to see a more authentic everyday side of her."
 In his book Multiculturalism and the Mouse: Race and Sex in Disney Entertainment, author Douglas Brode wrote that the fairies' raising of Aurora mirrors "precisely that sort of women's commune numerous feminists experimented with throughout the seventies."